gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - [php-ytmd](https://github.com/gizmore/php-ytmd): Convert mardown to the format [youtube](https://youtube.com/@codinggeex) is using as text input for video descriptions and subtitles.
 Also add smiley support to [phpgdo-markdown](https://github.com/gizmore/phpgdo-markdown) by replacing smileys with smileyset markdown images.

+- new website, typo of the day. about funny typos.

+- new website, baras-one-liners, good short quotes.